Sorry - cannot display this picture in this browser, it is a view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 We also need to be aware that sometimes the punishment for a woman for sinful behaviour was to have her head shaved.
 For someone to deliberately do that, or simply to walk around with an uncovered head, would be to advertise their lack of morals.
 Here the practice of covering her head (and hair) was more to indicate the woman’s position as being under authority.

 It was customary, as it still is today in many countries, for women to wear a shawl over their heads (or a veil, or even a burka).
 This was natural, normal dress for a woman, but especially so in church.
-It would be almost as shocking, and an outrage to public decency for a woman to go to church bare-headed as it would be today for a woman to go topless.
+It would be almost as shocking, and an outrage to public decency for a woman to go to church bare-headed as it would be today for a woman to go to church topless.
 (Remember, this is a cultural thing – in some tribal cultures it is considered perfectly normal for women to be bare-chested).

 In the same way it would be offensive for men to enter church with a hat on.
 In the mid 1900's, when it was customary for men to wear hats in the UK, it would be unthinkable even to enter someone’s home with your hat on, let alone do so in church.
 But changes in cultural customs over the years could mean quite different things.